 Original Driver’s License from the Channel Islands and Designated Countries

-- If you are visiting Great Britain and intend to stay less than 12 months, you can continue using your current license.
+- If you are visiting Northern Ireland and intend to stay less than 12 months, you can continue using your current license.

-- If you are a resident, you can continue to use your license for 12 more months after receiving residency.
+- If you are a resident of the Channel Islands and Designated Countries, you can continue to use your license for 12 more months after receiving residency.
 You can also exchange it for a British license within the first five years of your stay, provided the original license is still valid.